|

 its scales.
 If actual weight is only five (5) pounds, you are credited with

 the difference in cost between 6 and 5 pounds.
-For an AIR MAIL shipment to
+For an priority mail shipment to

 Japan, that means a $4.55 credit.